Workshop on ‘Value Trails in Innovation – Empirical Objects and Reflexivity’ with Poonam Pandey

 Georg Fischer succesfully defended his dissertation "Urheberrecht und Kreativität in der samplingbasierten Musikproduktion" on April 8.

-The Graduate School congratulates Georg Fischer on completing his research project and wishes him all the best.
+The Research Training Group congratulates Georg Fischer on completing his research project and wishes him all the best.

 Maximilian von Laer's thesis defense